 Low vision users can read better and faster with increased line, letter, and paragraph spacing.
 To make your text more readable, these are the suggested text properties to apply:

 - Line height (line spacing) to at least 1.5 times the font size;

-- Spacing following paragraphs to at least 2 times the font size;
+- Spacing the following paragraphs to be at least 2 times the font size;

-- Letter spacing (tracking) to at least 0.12 times the font size;
+- Letter spacing (tracking) to be at least 0.12 times the font size;

-- Word spacing to at least 0.16 times the font size.
+- Word spacing is to be at least 0.16 times the font size.

 - Your text doesn’t disappear or get cut off when adjustments to the text styles are applied